 Some experts suggest that drinking from a sippy cup can cause lisps and other speech issues.
 Drinking from a straw will not cause speech problems, however.

-What Sippy Cups Are Made Of
+What Sippy Cups/Water Bottles Are Made Of

 - Aluminum.
 The inside of aluminum water bottles or sippy cups are always coated, since aluminum is not considered “food safe.”
-This epoxy lining is usually plastic, and you should make sure that it is guaranteed to be free of BPA (see below, under The Sneaky Stuff, for more on this).
+This epoxy lining is usually plastic, and you should make sure that it is guaranteed to be free of BPA or its analogs (see below, under “The Sneaky Stuff,” for more on this).
 In addition to concerns about the coating itself, I also worry that if it were to be scratched or compromised in some way, the liquid inside the cup could theoretically contain traces of aluminum, particularly if your child was drinking an acidic juice.

 - Stainless steel.
 Long considered the safest material for cookware, even good old stainless steel has come under fire for potentially being dangerous: when heated, it may leach aluminum and other heavy metals into food.
 Since sippy cups generally contain only cold liquids, this doesn’t concern me, and if you wanted to be really careful you could avoid using stainless steel sippy cups for acidic drinks.